 Sociology Professor Alice Fothergill started the process in her Service Learning Internship seminar, which typically has students work 10-15 hours per week at a local non-profit agency or organization.
 “I can’t think of anything like this where everyone in the department worked together on a project with students and a community partner,” she said.
 “That’s what we’re here for as sociologists – to actually affect policy and outcomes, not just study problems.”

-To work more closely with a community partner or local employer, students can complete a Service-Learning Internship for academic credit.
+To work more closely with a community partner or local employer, complete a Service-Learning Internship for academic credit.
 These courses allow you to pursue an internship with a community partner, while engaging in structured reflection connected to your major.

-- If your department does not offer a service-learning internship, you can take EDSS 239: Service-Learning Internship for variable credit, offered in the spring, fall and summer.
+If your department does not offer a service-learning internship, you can take EDSS 239: Service-Learning Internship for variable credit, offered in the spring, fall and summer.

-- If you’re interested in Vermont-based placements, consider becoming a Vermont Research Intern with the Center for Research on Vermont.
+If you’re interested in Vermont-based placements, consider becoming a Vermont Research Intern with the Center for Research on Vermont.

-- The Anna Whitcomb Internship Scholarship provides funding for students who take on unpaid internships.
+The Anna Whitcomb Internship Scholarship provides funding for students who take on unpaid internships.

 Last modified June 12 2015 05:49 PM